bit-current/DistributedTraining/README.md

 ## Validator

+### Validators need to have at least 10 test TAO to be able to set weights.

 ```
 python validator.py --netuid 100 --wallet.name some_test_wallet_cold --wallet.hotkey some_test_wallet_hot --axon.external_ip your_external_ip --axon.port your_external_port --logging.debug --logging.trace --axon.ip your_extrenal_ip_still --axon.external_port your_external_port_still --flask.host_address on_device_ip_to_bind_to --flask.host_port on_device_port_to_bind_to --subtensor.network test
 ```